- Architecture: ARM64

 - In System, select the “ARM64 (aarch64)” architecture, and specify the amount of memory.
 At least half of your computer’s total memory is recommended for performance.

 - In Drives, select “Import Drive” and select the Windows 10 VHDX that you’ve downloaded.
+(Please read the troubleshooting section below about a bug with VHDX in QEMU.)

 - After importing the drive, you must set the interface to NVMe.